igoravl/TfsCmdlets/docs/cmdlets/ConfigServer/Get-TfsRegisteredConfigurationServer.md

       position: "0"
 parameters:
   - name: "Server"
     description: "Specifies the name of a registered server.
 Wildcards are supported.
-When omitted, all registered servers are returned."
+When omitted, all registered servers are returned. "
     globbing: false
     pipelineInput: "true (ByValue)"
     position: 0